Tateha-A/RGBD-dataset-experimental/README.md

 ## Requirements
 The program is executed through Blender's built-in scripting editor.
 Requires Blender 3.2 or higher.

-## Features

-- A `json` configuration file to customize the program.
-- The program generates a randomized scene.
-Filled with configurable random edited models (extrusion/shrink/inset/offset) with random texture and randomized lighting.
-- Rotate & orbit camera around the center of the scene to capture 360 deg scan.
-Or view plane mode to constraint camera to the defined viewplane.
-- A composited node tree is available for customize rendering and output configurations.
-- The program outputs the original PNG image, corresponding PNG depth map and OpenEXR depth map.
-And saves a copy of the scene.

 ## How to use